v2ray/manual/en/configuration/transport.md

 * `kcpSettings`: mKCP transport configuration for current proxy.
 Effective only when the proxy uses mKCP transport.
 Configuration is the same as it is in global configuration.
 * `wsSettings`: WebSocket transport configuration for current proxy.
 Effective only when the proxy uses WebSocket transport.
 Configuration is the same as it is in global configuration.
 * `httpSettings`: HTTP/2 transport configuration for current proxy.
 Effective only when the proxy uses HTTP/2 transport.
 Configuration is the same as it is in global configuration.
+* `dsSettings`: Domain socket transport configuration for current proxy.
+Effective only when the proxy uses domain socket transport.

 ## Tips {#tips}